tangowithcode/tango_with_django_2/manuscript/chapter18-ajax.md

 	    return category_list

 Note that this function meets the requirements we defined above in that it takes two parameters -- `max_results`, allowing one to specify how many items to return, and `starts_with`, the user's input string.
 Note how we used the `filter` method to perform the `__istartswith` filter, looking for matches to `starts_with`.
-If `max_results==0`, we assume that all results are to be returned; otherwise, we chop the list using a standard Python list subindexing operation.
+If `max_results==0`, we assume that all results are to be returned; otherwise, we chop the list using a standard Python list sub indexing operation.

 ### The `CategorySuggestionView`
 With our helper function defined, we can then make a new class-based view to make use of it.
-Remember, we're only dealing with a `GET` request here -- so, like in the example before, out view will only implement a `get()` method.
+Remember, we're only dealing with a `GET` request here -- so, like in the example before, our view will only implement a `get()` method.
 The method will also be available to all, so there is no need to restrict it to users who are logged in.

 {lang="python",linenos=off}
 	class CategorySuggestionView(View):